5 Boat Insurance Mistakes First-Time Boat Buyers Make

 Moreover, homeowners and renters insurance policies don’t cover many types of boat damage.
 For example, collision, sinking, and disablement are all excluded.

-These policies may also have high deductibles, which means that you would have to pay a significant amount of money out of pocket before your carrier starts to pay for your loss.
+These policies may also have high deductibles, which means that you would have to pay a significant amount of money out of pocket before your insurance company starts to pay for your loss.

-Purchasing a separate boat insurance policy is strongly advised since it is designed to cover the specific risks associated with owning a boat.
-A boat policy typically has higher limits of coverage and protects against a wider range of damages than homeowners or renters insurance policies.
+Purchasing a separate boat insurance policy is often beneficial since it is designed to cover the specific risks associated with owning a boat.
+A boat policy typically has higher limits of coverage and can provide broader coverage than homeowners or renters insurance policies.

 While it could seem enticing, the home and renters policies do not provide adequate coverage for the unique hazards a boater faces.
 It’s better to leave those policies for kayaks and canoes.